turingschool/front-end-curriculum/lessons/module-1/js-data-types-and-variables.md

 * Google (for example: `null vs undefined javascript`)
 * Write down your question/what exactly you're stuck on and move on.
 Then ask that question when we get on the zoom call!

-After this hour, we will get on the zoom call in your calendar and continue with the remainder of this lesson.
+After this hour, we will continue with the remainder of this lesson guided primarily by your questions.

 ## Part 2: Class Discussion